rust-lang/rfcs/text/0000-procedural-vtables.md

 # Future possibilities
 [future-possibilities]: #future-possibilities

-* Add a scheme that allows super traits to have different vtable generators and permit a vtable generator to process them.
+* Add a scheme that allows upcasting to super traits that have different vtable generators.
   So `trait A: B + C`, where `B` and `C` have different vtable generators and `A` unites them in some manner.
   This requires the information about the vtable generators to be part of the `TraitDescription` type.
   We can likely even put a function pointer to the vtable generator into the `TraitDescription`.
 * Add a scheme allowing `dyn A + B`.
-I have no idea how, but maybe we just need to add a method to `DstInfo` that allows chaining vtable generators.
+I have no idea how, but maybe we just need to add a method to `CustomUnsize` that allows chaining vtable generators.
 So we first generate `dyn A`, then out of that we generate `dyn A + B`
 * We can change string slice (`str`) types to be backed by a `trait StrSlice` which uses this scheme to generate just a single `usize` for the metadata (see also the `[T]` demo).
 * We can handle traits with parents which are created by a different metadata generator function, we just need to figure out how to communicate this to such a function so it can special case this situation.
 * We can give the vtable pointer of the super traits to the constructor function, so it doesn't have to recompute anything and just grab the info off there.
-Basically `TraitDescription::parent` would not be a pointer to the parent, but a struct which contains at least the pointer to the parent and the pointer to the `DstInfo`
+  Basically `TraitDescription::parent` would not be a pointer to the parent, but a struct which contains at least the pointer to the parent and the pointer to the `CustomUnsize::from` function.
 * Totally off-topic, but a similar scheme (via const eval) can be used to procedurally generate type declarations.
 * We can likely access associated consts and types of the trait directly without causing cycle errors, this should be investigated
 * This scheme is forward compatible to adding associated fields later.